 All Gender Bathrooms

 Single stall, all gender, lockable restrooms are located on all floors of The Health Center Uptown.
-The nearest single stall restrooms to The Counseling Center are in the next building on the first floor of the Riley Recreation Center.
+The nearest single stall restrooms to The Counseling Center are in the next building on the first floor of the Reily Recreation Center.

 We invite you to explore the many wonderful resources used nationwide.
 Please peruse this section for more information on LGBTQ+ sexual health and general health and wellness.